Asbestos on Navy Ships

 Do U.S. Navy Ships Have Asbestos?

-Yes, any U.S. Navy ship built between the 1930s and early 1980s contained asbestos in gaskets, insulation, boilers, and many other products.
+Yes, any U.S. Navy ship built between the 1930s and early 1980s had asbestos aboard.
+Asbestos materials were lightweight, inexpensive, and helped to fireproof and insulate Navy ships.

-Asbestos is lightweight, inexpensive, and helped to fireproof and insulate Navy ships.
 However, U.S. Navy veterans exposed to asbestos on ships could develop lung cancer or other diseases 10-50 years later.

-The following types of U.S. Navy ships contained asbestos:
+These types of U.S. Navy ships contained asbestos:

 - Aircraft carriers